fffej/fffej/README.md

 I'm Jeff, and I'm currently Director of Technology and Innovation at [Redgate](https://www.red-gate.com/).

-You can find me on [LinkedIn](https://www.linkedin.com/in/fffej/), [an unmaintained website](https://www.fatvat.co.uk/) or not [writing articles on Medium](https://jeff-foster.medium.com/).
+You can find me on [LinkedIn](https://www.linkedin.com/in/fffej/) or writing at [fffej.substack.com](https://fffej.substack.com).

-More recently I've started writing again at [fffej.substack.com](https://fffej.substack.com).
+I've got [an unmaintained website](https://www.fatvat.co.uk/) and some old stuff on [writing articles on Medium](https://jeff-foster.medium.com/).

-Feel free to reach out to me.
+Feel free to reach out to me re: anything.

 ### What am I interested in?